 The Lola had the position going into turn 10, but Bos tried the ultimate in defending his position.
 The yellow McLaren skittered off the track, seriously damaging the front of the car.
 A lengthy pit-stop followed.
 Juha’s top ten aspirations seemed over.

 Meanwhile, the battle over second between Ogonoski and Riddall was reaching it’s peak.
 At times, the Shadow looked like sniffing at every part of the Porsche and crawling up its gearbox.
 There were laps where the two cars rounded The Gulch and Bridge Turn side-by-side all the way.
 With any other driver, it was certain to end in tears.
 But here were two drivers at the summit of their skill.
 Leaving each other enough room, while still extracting every last inch from their cars.
 It was a magnificent display of bravery and talent.
 It was as if the drivers felt each other’s presence, predicted the lines the other would choose.

 On lap 30, Riddall went wide in turn 2.
 It was al Ogonoski needed.
 The Shadow flashed by without a split second of hesitation.
 Behind, the determination of Riddall to regain second was none lesser however.
 And the fight rumbled on.

 One lap further in the race, Ogonoski prepared to lap Bruno Chacon on the start-finish straight.
 Riddall however cleverly put up his car on the outside line.
-Leaving Austin no option but to slow down as he closed in on Chacon’s March.
+Leaving Austin no option but to slow down as he got near to Chacon’s March.
 Witnessing the Porsche storm back to second again.
 It was a brilliant move by Riddall.
 One that may well become the move of the season.